silica-dev/Bibata_Cursor_Translucent/README.md

      $rm -r ~/.icons/Bibata_*
      #Note : Your replace * with flavor Name to remove individual
      ```
-  ### Packages (linux)
+  ### Packages

+  #### AUR
+  The AUR package ```biata-cursor-translucent``` contains the latest release of bibata translucent.
+Use your favorite AUR package manager to get it.

+  #### Other
-  I am working on creating packages for all major distributions, but for now you will have to build from source.
+  I am working on creating packages for all other major distributions, but for now you will have to build from source.

   ### Windows